SplatSuRe: Selective Super-Resolution for Multi-view Consistent 3D Gaussian Splatting: Limitations and Future Work

 \section{Limitations and Future Work}

-Our method reduces multi-view inconsistencies by suppressing super-resolution in regions already well-captured by low-resolution views.
-However, this conservative strategy may miss cases where SR could still offer useful refinements.
-For example, many SR models generate stable, visually sharp detail along high-contrast boundaries.
-Incorporating adaptive mechanisms that selectively apply SR in such regions could further enhance reconstruction quality.
-Additionally, our framework currently operates at a single upsampling level, modulating only the strength of SR supervision.
-Extending this to a multi-scale formulation -- where smaller upsampling ratios offer more consistent detail than larger ones -- may offer finer control over SR integration and lead to additional gains in sharpness.
+Our method reduces multi-view inconsistencies by suppressing SR in regions already well-captured by LR views, but this conservative strategy may miss useful SR refinements, such as stable detail along high-contrast boundaries.
+Selectively applying SR in these regions could further improve reconstruction quality.
+In addition, our framework operates at a single upsampling level.
+Extending it to a multi-scale formulation could provide finer control over SR integration and improve sharpness.
+Finally, while SplatSuRe produces multi-view consistent 3D models faithful to ground truth, it could further benefit from advances in SR that reduce multi-view inconsistency in generative outputs.